omgdobs/RockPaperSicssors/README.md

-# I made a simple program to play rock,paper, sicssors
+# I made a simple program to play rock,paper, scissors
 # hope you enjoy and i will post more as I compleate more projects.